MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient8-opendumpfilewide2.md

 ### -param AlternateArch [in]

 Specifies the AlternateArch argument which is an IMAGE_FILE_MACHINE_* constant.
 For more information, see [Image File Machine Constants](/windows/win32/sysinfo/image-file-machine-constants).

+These two constants are supported.

+- IMAGE_FILE_MACHINE_AMD64: Load as if the image is running in an x64 process

+- IMAGE_FILE_MACHINE_ARM64: Load as if the image is running in an ARM64 process

 This parameter is only relevant if you are using OpenDumpFileWide2 to open an image file (not a dump file) which can be mapped into different architectures.
 For example ARM64X, where the DLL can be loaded into an x64/EC process or an ARM64 process.